 - 73% of top performers provide flexible working hours.

 - 51% of top performers institute a ban on use of tobacco on-site.

 - 44% of top performers use data for targeted outreach on health and well-being programs or gaps in care.

 - 20% of top performers offer/reward use of stress or resilience management.5

 Offering flexible working hours and instituting a ban on the use of tobacco on-site are two examples of small steps employers can take toward creating a culture of wellness, with the potential for significant results.
-Meanwhile, consider the benefits of more convenient online coaching tools, which have been shown to improve employee health and productivity:
+Meanwhile, consider the benefits of more convenient online tools, which have been shown to improve employee health and productivity:

 - Stress or resilience management

 - Weight management programs